This section of the Users’ Guide covers problems which may occur with AlbumPlays:

 What impact has AlbumPlays had upon my tracks and my MediaMonkey database?

 AlbumPlays does update the data in one of your MediaMonkey tables.
-It does not change the MediaMonkey database structure, nor any of the database integrity rules.
+It does not change the MediaMonkey database structure, nor any of it’s database integrity rules.